 What happens when my Travel Money Card expires?

-- Transfer1 your balance to a CommBank transaction account and your funds will be available in your account in real time.
-You can do this by logging on to the CommBank app or NetBank and going to the Transfers & BPAY® tab.
+- Transfer1 your balance to a CommBank transaction account and your money will be available in your account in real time.
+You can do this by logging on to the CommBank app or NetBank

 - Close your Travel Money Card and transfer1 your balance to any account by visiting a CommBank branch.

 When you ask us to reissue an expiring or expired Visa or Mastercard Travel Money Card, your existing Visa or Mastercard Travel Money Card will stop working immediately.

 1 We’ll transfer it for you at the CommBank Retail Foreign Exchange Rate that is current at the time of the transfer.
 If you do not redeem your balance within seven years of your Card Expiry Date, any credit balances are transferred to an unclaimed monies fund (balances over a prescribed amount go to the Commonwealth Government’s unclaimed monies fund where it may earn interest; balances below the prescribed amount will not earn interest).
 You may lodge a claim for funds at any time by visiting any CommBank branch.
 Refer to the Travel Money Card Product Disclosure Statement and Conditions of Use for further information.